The Ohio State University

 - Class: (i) Movies of flocks, schools, and swarms.
 See also, Schultz K.M., Passino K.M., Seeley T.D., "The Mechanism of Flight Guidance in Honeybee Swarms: Subtle Guides or Streaker Bees?," Journal of Experimental Biology, Vol. 211, pp. 3287-3295, 2008. (ii) Modeling and stability analysis of swarms (ODE based) via the paper: Yanfei Liu and Kevin M. Passino, Stable Social Foraging Swarms in a Noisy Environment, IEEE Trans. on Automatic Control, Vol. 49, No. 1, pp. 30-44, Jan.
 2004.

-- Homework 2: Swarm simulation for general case (all features) for N=2 and N=10 cases.
+- Homework 2: Due Mon.
+March 7, 11am (start of class).
+Swarm simulation for general case (all features, for Liu/Passino "noisy" paper above) for N=2 and N=10 cases.
 Vary all parameters individually to illustrate impacts on swarm behavior (e.g., increase repulsion gain and show it will keep agents farther apart, generally).

 - Class: (i) Cover theory from Liu/Passino paper.
-Uniform boundedness, uniform ultimate boundedness, identical agent case, trajectory-following case, simulations (group/individual profile tracking in presence of noise); (ii) discuss relations to textbooks on group formation, the choice of whether to join a group, and group cohesiveness; (iii) Application to distributed agreement: political elections problem formulation (candidate positions on topics, voter preferences/positions on topics, liberals/conservatives/moderates, inter-voter persuasion, etc.), model, simulation, and analysis of voter behavior and candidate choice.
+Uniform boundedness, uniform ultimate boundedness, identical agent case, trajectory-following case, simulations (group/individual profile tracking in presence of noise); (ii) discuss relations to group formation and group cohesiveness; (iii) Application to distributed agreement: political elections problem formulation (candidate positions on topics, voter preferences/positions on topics, liberals/conservatives/moderates, inter-voter persuasion, etc.), discuss model and analysis of voter behavior and candidate choice.

-- Homework 3: (i) Simulation of political elections problem (cognitive variables case), case of two cogntitive variables, n=2 (e.g., "positions" on two different policies), N=10 voters, choice of nonlinear interactions, adjustment of parameters, and effects on candidate choice for the case of two candidates.
-You may start by modifying your simulation for Project 1; (ii) do all proofs in the Liu/Passino noisy swarm paper, adding in all steps/explanations.
+- Homework 3: Due: Friday.
+March 25, 5pm (slid it under my dor paper copies only, at Rm 416 Dreese Labs). (i) Simulation of political elections problem (cognitive variables case), case of two cogntitive variables, n=2 (e.g., "positions" on two different policies), N=10 voters, choice of nonlinear interactions, adjustment of parameters, and effects on candidate choice for the case of two candidates; (ii) do all proofs in the Liu/Passino noisy swarm paper, adding in all steps/explanations.

 - Class: (i) Overview key concepts from other papers on swarms here (just search on the word "swarm" to see which papers); (ii) Cover model from: Liu Yanfei, Passino Kevin M., "Cohesive Behaviors of Multiagent Systems with Information Flow Constraints", IEEE Trans. on Automatic Control, Vol. 51, No. 11, pp. 1734-1748, Nov.
-2006; outline of theory from Liu/Passino (cohesive), (iii) application to distributed syncrhonization in simulation as seen in the paper, (iii) discussion on impacts on modeling and analysis for the swarm motion, political elections, and other applications.
+2006; outline of theory from Liu/Passino (cohesive), (iii) application to distributed syncrhonization, (iii) discussion on impacts on modeling and analysis for applications.

-- Social allocation: Load balancing in computer networks, distributive justice, Social foraging by honeybees.
-The "ideal free distribution."
+- Social Allocation: Load balancing in computer networks, The "ideal free distribution."
+Social foraging by honeybees.

 - Class: Load balancing modeling and analysis via paper: Burgess K.L., Passino K.M., "Stability Analysis of Load Balancing Systems", Int.
 Journal of Control, Vol. 61, No. 2, pp. 357-393, February 1995. (for more details, see: Kevin M. Passino and Kevin L. Burgess, Stability Analysis

-- Homework 7: Simulation of achievement of an ideal free distribution: Consider the case of N=3 habitats.
-Simulate either (your choice) the ODE approach (Quijano) or distributed computing approach (Finke) and demonstrate achievement of the IFD, and how perturbations off the IFD result in returning to the IFD (stability).
-Also, read and critique one of the following two papers: (i) Finke J., Quijano N., Passino K.M., "Emergence of Scale Free Networks from Ideal Free Distributions," Europhysics Letters, Vol. 82, 28004 (6 pages), April 2008. (ii) Quijano, Nicanor, Passsino, Kevin M., "Honey Bee Social Foraging Algorithms for Resource Allocation: Theory and Application," Engineering Applications of Artificial Intelligence, Vol. 23, pp. 845-861, 2010.
+- Homework 5: Due Mon.
+April 25, 11am (start of class).
+To be assigned. (i) Simulation of achievement of an ideal free distribution: Consider the case of N=3 habitats.
+Simulate either (your choice) the ODE approach (Quijano) or distributed computing approach (Finke) and demonstrate achievement of the IFD, and how perturbations off the IFD result in returning to the IFD (stability). (ii) Also, read and critique one of the following two papers: (i) Finke J., Quijano N., Passino K.M., "Emergence of Scale Free Networks from Ideal Free Distributions," Europhysics Letters, Vol. 82, 28004 (6 pages), April 2008; or (ii) Quijano, Nicanor, Passsino, Kevin M., "Honey Bee Social Foraging Algorithms for Resource Allocation: Theory and Application," Engineering Applications of Artificial Intelligence, Vol. 23, pp. 845-861, 2010.

-Final Project: Read "Recent Developments in Role Theory" by Biddle: (i) Create a mathematical model of the elements of role theory, (ii) simulate it and show that it represents the notions of role theory, (ii) provide a mathematical proof of some property of the dynamics (e.g., convergence, stability, or boundedness).
+Final Project: Read "Recent Developments in Role Theory" by Biddle: (i) Create a mathematical model of the elements of role theory, (ii) simulate it and show that it represents the notions of role theory, (ii) provide a mathematical characterizatoin of some property of the dynamics (e.g., convergence, stability, or boundedness) and discuss, with the support of simulations, why this property may hold.
 Due May 3, noon, via email to Prof Passino or by sliding it under his door at Rm 416 Dreese Labs.
+Due: Mon.
+May 2, noon.
+Slide under Prof Passino's door.

 Optional Subjects (depending on time/chosen focus): Biological optimization (e.g., bacteria), distributed synchronization, game theory introduction, evolutionary game theory/evolutionary dynamics/replicator dynamics (ODE model), cooperative task processing, cooperative scheduling, distributed assignment/concensus, auctions, competitive and intelligent foraging.